-- 1. A postgraduate degree, ideally a doctoral degree, in a relevant field. - 3.
-Relevant experience in water, sanitation, and hygiene (WASH); environmental health; nutrition; and/or behavior change research and/or nutrition research in low- and middleincome countries with demonstrated contributions to peer-reviewed outputs. - Contributions to written output, preferably peerreviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
+- 1. A postgraduate degree, ideally a doctoral degree in a relevant field. - 2.
+Relevant experience in water, sanitation, and hygiene (WASH); behaviour change; evaluation; or implementation science fields. - 3.
+Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
 Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 5.
 Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
-Evidence of good organizational skills, including effective time management - 7.
-Demonstrated training or experience in epidemiological methods / statistical analysis and appropriate statistical analysis / data management software (Stata or R). - 8.
-Training and/or experience in formative research methods (both qualitative and quantitative), behavioral theory, and/or intervention development - 9.
-Prior experience coordinating and managing field data collection in low- and middleincome countries, including, but not limited to household surveys, structured observations, and environmental sample collection. - 10.
-Ability and willingness to travel up 18 weeks / year with frequent travel to medium and/or high-risk environments - 11.
-Excellent communication skills evidenced by prior publications and presentations at national international conferences.
+Evidence of good organizational skills, including effective time management. - 7.
+Excellent written communication skills as demonstrated by contribution to peer-reviewed academic publications, policy documents, or lay-language summaries of research outputs. - 8.
+Prior field experience designing and managing environmental health; behavioral health and/or water, sanitation, and hygiene (WASH) research and/or programing in low- and middle-income countries. - 9.
+Broad training in a range of public health methods, including: epidemiology, statistical analysis, formative research, qualitative research, and programme evaluation. - 10.
+Ability and willingness to travel up 10 weeks / year with frequent travel to medium and/or high-risk environments and in-line with FCO and LSHTM policies on travel during COVID-19 pandemic - 11.
+Excellent communication skills evidenced by presentations to various stakeholders, including academic and policy audiences. - 12.
+Prior experience training, supporting, and building the capacity of researchers and NGO staff.

-DESIRABLE CRITERIA Research Assistant
+DESIRABLE CRITERIA